Racine, Wisconsin: Demographics

 Racine, Wisconsin Chautauqua presentation under a tent, July 14–23, 1911.
 Photo by Wright Photo.

 Waves of European immigrants, including Danes, Germans, and Czechs, began to settle in Racine between the Civil War and the First World War.
 African Americans started arriving in large numbers during World War I, as they did in other Midwestern industrial towns, and Hispanics migrated to Racine from roughly 1925 onward.

 Unitarians, Episcopalians and Congregationalists from New England initially dominated Racine's religious life.
 Racine's Emmaus Lutheran Church, the oldest Danish Lutheran Church in North America, was founded on August 22, 1851.
 Originally a founding member of the Danish American Lutheran Church, it has subsequently been a member of the United Danish Evangelical Lutheran Church in America (UDELCA), the American Lutheran Church (ALC), and, since 1988, the Evangelical Lutheran Church in America (ELCA).
 There was also a large Catholic movement to the city, opening up churches for their own ethnicity, such as St. Stanislaus (Polish), St. Rose (Irish), Holy Name (German), St. Patrick (Irish), Sacred Heart (Italian), St. Joseph (German), St. Mary (German), Holy Trinity (Slovak), St. Casimir (Lithuanian), and others.
-As years passed, populations moved and St. Stanislaus, Holy Name, Holy Trinity, St. Rose, and St. Casimir merged in 1998, forming St. Richard.
+As years passed, populations moved, and St. Stanislaus, Holy Name, Holy Trinity, St. Rose, and St. Casimir merged in 1998 to form St. Richard.
 With new waves of people arriving, older parishes received a boost from the Hispanic community, which formed Cristo Rey, re-energizing St. Patrick's into the strong Catholic community of today.